fitbenchmarking/fitbenchmarking/docs/source/concept/how.rst

 FitBenchmarking currently compares the fitting software outlined in the Section Minimizers_.
 Additional minimizers are straightforward to add, see ??.

-Benmarks are done with examples that come from software we support; the currently list is in BenchmarkProblems_.
+Benchmarks are done with examples that come from software we support; the current list is in :ref:`BenchmarkProblems`.
+Again, additional sources of fitting problems can be added by following the instructions in ??.

+Once you've chosen which minimizers you want to compare on which problems, running FitBenchmarking will give you a comparison.
+The specific benchmarking paradigm we employ is described in :ref:`BenchmarkingParadigm` section.

 .. _Minimizers: